Skip to main content

 1. Log in to nOps and go to Organization Settings.

-2. Navigate to BC+ Integrations.
+2. Navigate to Inform Integrations.

 3. Select GCP Billing Export from the available integrations.